The Bernstein File – German Edition – Genre: Action, Thriller – Similiar to Jason Bourne, Central Intelligence

 April 13st 1996, 08:37 AM, Kirchstraße 7, Brandenburg

-He sighed worried.
+He sighed worriedly.
 It never was his thing to wait for something.

-Since last night they were waiting for a life sign of his oldest daughter.
+Since last night they have been waiting for a life sign of his oldest daughter.
 Marie, who disappeared from one second to the next!
-Now they were hoping for news or that the agents on scene would contact them.
+Now they were hoping for news or that the agents on the scene would contact them.
 Hoping for information!

 But until now, silence!
 Uncertainty!